-The Group is delighted to present the Environmental, Social and Governance Report ("ESG").
+Ares Asia Limited (the "Company" and together with its subsidiaries, the "Group") is delighted to present the Environmental, Social and Governance Report ("ESG").
 This report aims at enhancing stakeholders' recognition of the Group's performance in terms of environment and society and understanding of the Group's strategy of sustainable development.

 ESG is wide-ranging with a great impact not only on a company's long-term business development but also on the general society.
 A good ESG performance is indispensable for a company's long-term success and sustainable development.
-The Directors of the Group had examined the Group's corporate governance practices and hereby confirmed that the Group had complied with all the provisions set forth in Appendix 27 to the Listing Rules throughout the financial year ended 31 March 2020.
+The Directors of the Group had examined the Group's corporate governance practices and hereby confirmed that the Group had complied with all the provisions set forth in Appendix 27 to the Listing Rules (as then in force) throughout the financial year ended 31 March 2021.